TimTaylor/qalytools/tests/testthat/_snaps/errors-calculate_qalys.md

 # calculate_qalys errors correctly

-    Not implemented for class [data.frame].
+    Not implemented for [data.frame] objects.

 ---